VDMA – Mechanical Engineering Industry Association

 The OPC UA companion specification for machine vision aims at straightforward integration of machine vision systems into production control and IT systems.
 The scope is not only to complement or substitute existing interfaces between a machine vision system and its process environment by OPC UA, but also to create non-existent horizontal and vertical integration abilities to communicate relevant date to each other authorized process participants, e.g. right up to the IT enterprise level.
 Therefore, the OPC UA Vision interface exchanges information between a machine vision system and another machine vision system, a machine PLC, a line PLC, or any software system at the control device level accessing the machine vision system.

-The information model for the machine vision companion specification is under development.
+The information model for the machine vision companion specification:

 - KUKA Deutschland GmbH